Explainable Binary Classification of Separable Shape Ensembles: PRRTI Numerics

 \subsection{Cyclic Procrustes}

 In other applications, like aerodynamic design~\cite{grey2023separable}, ensembles may be supplied with some fixed reparametrization establishing a convention for the initial starting landmark and orientation of curves.
-However, when an ensemble is the result of an image segmentation, the data lack a consistent starting landmark for registration and/or alignment.
-In other words, the first row of the discretization, $X$, is entirely ambiguous and often undefined given closed segmented curves from an image.
-When we lack extrinsic alignment conventions, we propose solutions to the following (discrete) alignment problem for registering shapes:
+However, when an ensemble is the result of an image segmentation, the data lack a consistent starting landmark for registration/alignment.
+In other words, the first row of the discretization, $T_n$ or $X$, is entirely ambiguous as undulation is unique up to phase shift and often undefined for closed segmented curves from an image.

+When we lack extrinsic alignment conventions to phase shift collocations, we propose solutions to the following (discrete) alignment problem for registering preshape data apriori: